joemasilotti/turbolinks/README.md

 2. Run `bundle install`.
 3. Add `//= require turbolinks` to your JavaScript manifest file (usually found at `app/assets/javascripts/application.js`).

 # Understanding Turbolinks Navigation

 Turbolinks intercepts all clicks on `<a href>` links to the same domain.
-When an eligible link is clicked, Turbolinks prevents the browser from following it.
+When you click an eligible link, Turbolinks prevents the browser from following it.
 Instead, Turbolinks changes the browser's URL using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History), requests the new page using [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), and then renders the HTML response.

 During rendering, Turbolinks replaces the current `<body>` element outright and merges the contents of the `<head>` element.
 The JavaScript `window` and `document` objects, and the HTML `<html>` element, persist from one rendering to the next.